 I wish I could remember what happened when we returned to our hotel.
 Did I head straight to the bar for a drink or collapse on the bed for a rest?
 I’ll need to ask Philip.

+Once he found himself stuck on a black diamond run negotiating his way down.
+He has said no when he desperately wanted to say yes, and he has said yes when he should have said no. I have seen him feel electrical volts through curiosity.
+He has hurt the ‘family jewels’ on a crazy rope swing over water.
 Through venturing off the beaten track, he is becoming the boy he was meant to be.
-I can’t wait to see how the next few years pan out, but I thank goodness for prayer, hair dye and a red wine because along the way I have needed all three – and no doubt I’ll need them again!
+I can’t wait to see how the next few years pan out.
+In saying that, I thank goodness for prayer, hair dye and a red wine.
+Because along the way I have needed all three – and no doubt I’ll need them again!